Policy Details

 6.3.2.1 New Evidence/Relevant Information: A claim that new evidence/relevant information, unavailable during the original investigation or hearing, could substantially affect the original finding or restorative measure(s).
 A summary of the new evidence/relevant information and its impact must be included in the appeal request.

-6.3.2.2 Procedural Error: A claim that procedural error had a significant effect on the outcome of the hearing.
+6.3.2.2 Procedural Error: A claim of procedural error that significantly affected the hearing's outcome.

 6.3.2.3 Conflict of interest: The CRF or decision-maker(s) had a conflict of interest or bias for or against accuser or accused that affected the outcome of the hearing.